sage-gendron/Automation-Data-Pipeline-Project/README.md

 ### Description
 The estimation cycle effectively uses a combination of three documents: a schedule containing engineering information, a quote indicating pricing to the customer, and a combined submittal package containing product-specific information.
-The second and third documents are based on the information contained in the engineered schedule.
+The second and third documents are based on the manually-entered information contained in the engineered schedule.

 The automation of these three documents required constructing what was effectively several ETL processes between Excel documents and other Excel documents, Smartsheet, and our enterprise SQL databases.
 Data is entered by hand into the